gitjps/getting_started_with_serverless/Readme.md

  return {msg}
 }
 ~~~~

-- Click on *Save* and *Invoke*; we did not provide a parameter so far, the initial value of *msg is returned:
+- Click on *Save* and *Invoke*; we did not provide a parameter so far, the initial value of *msg* is returned:

 ~~~~
 {
   "msg": "You did not tell me who you are."
 }
 ~~~~

+Now we want to provide an input parameter:
 - scroll up and click on *Change Input*
 - replace the content with `{ "name": "Hans"}`
 - click on *Save* and *Invoke*; as we provided the name parameter, it is returned by this action as part of the variable *msg*:

 ~~~~
 {
   "msg": "Hello, Hans!"